Xilophinum/XCode/docs/notifications-overview.md

 # Notifications Overview

-XCode supports multiple notification channels to keep your team informed about build status, failures, and important events.
+FlowForge supports multiple notification channels to keep your team informed about build status, failures, and important events.

 ---